Enjoy 360° views of Spain’s capital from an open-top double-decker bus.

 Choose this route if you’re a football fan (that Bernabéu Stadium view is good) or if you want to see Madrid’s modern side alongside the historic one.

-Note: Night Route requires a separate ticket and is not included in the 24-hour day ticket.
+Note: The night route requires a separate ticket and is not included with the 24-hour or 48-hour day ticket.

 Big Bus Tours Route